python-discord/bot/bot/resources/tags/json.md

 }
 ```

-If you add at least this to your JSON file, it should work.
 Make sure to put all your data between the `{}`, just like you would when making a dictionary.